,

 3 Install isolation valves (ball valves recommended) on both the inlet and outlet of the calibration column for easy isolation during calibration.
 Isolation ball valves, pipe fittings Valves must be full-port to avoid restricting flow.

-4 For Glass Body Columns:
+4 Polycarbonate (Acrylic) Body Columns:

 • Use standard EPDM or Viton gaskets